 - “I’ll never understand why he didn’t marry.
 Poor guy—must be lonely.”

 I thought, “Singleness is awful!
 I don’t want to be single!”
 I was afraid I’d end up being that lonely person who was “too picky.”
-I convinced myself that unacceptable problems were normal because I didn’t want to be alone—after all, everyone has problems, right?
+I ignored serious problems in my relationships because I didn’t want to be alone.
+After all, every relationship has problems, right?

-In the CHM, we hear countless exhortations about worldliness.
-But worldliness is just as much about how we think as it is about what we wear or how we entertain ourselves (Romans 12:2).
+We have all heard an exhortation about worldliness.
+But worldliness is just as much about how we think as it is about what we wear or how we entertain ourselves (Rom.
+12:2).
 If we view single people as second-rate, we miss the overwhelming testimony of Scripture.